Look Out One Word Or Two

 Phrasal Verbs: "Look Out" in Action

 A phrasal verb is a combination of a verb and a preposition or adverb, which together create a meaning different from the original verb.
-"Look out" is a classic example.
-Here, "look" is the verb, and "out" is the adverb.
-Together, they form a new verb phrase that means "to be careful" or "to watch for something."
+Even so, "Look out" is a classic example.
+Worth adding: here, "look" is the verb, and "out" is the adverb.
+Together, they form a new verb phrase that means "to be careful" or "to watch for something.

 The primary function of "look out" is to warn someone of potential danger.
-For instance, you might say, "Look out!
-There's a car coming!"
-In this context, "look out" is an urgent call to pay attention and avoid a possible accident.
+Think about it: for instance, you might say, "Look out!
+There's a car coming!So naturally, " In this context, "look out" is an urgent call to pay attention and avoid a possible accident.
 The phrase emphasizes immediate awareness and action.

 Grammatically, "look out" maintains the properties of a verb.
 It can be used in various tenses and can take different forms depending on the subject and context.
 For example: